6 registered (Bardo, Obi, 4 invisible),

 He turns his face from my expression.

 “Males take on their relatives' sins as if they were his own,” he says, still pacing, quickly, rhythmically, still looking down at the beige carpet.
-“Because that is the blood he came from --"
+"To make it royal."

 "I would never be in front of my mom ... high," Guy says, just before he leaves.
 He emphasizes the last word as if it spoke his view of me alone, hence his kind tone.
 He says the sentence the same way I have heard guys articulate their conscience, they say: "Would my Mom be proud of me ... "